Is Google’s May Core Update Impacting Car Dealerships?

 People & society

 COVID-19 dynamics may be a factor as search and consumer behavior around these topics have changed.
 While all industries have been impacted by the virus, these changes appear to involve the content relating to the sites in the non-automotive segments mentioned above.
-Other industries have reported losing Google My Business (GMB) reviews or the GMB profile reverting to its original, default status.
+Other industries have reported losing Google My Business (GMB) reviews or the GMB profile details reverting to older content that had been previously updated.
 But, I haven’t seen this happening for car dealers.

 The only change I continue to see in the SERPs is with car dealership GMB profile results.
 This isn’t necessarily new and may only coincide with Google’s May Core update.
-Dealers are seeing their service and parts profiles showing up in local results before their sales profile.
+Service and parts GMB profiles are often showing up before the dealerships’ sales GMB profiles.

 Possible solutions to fix this issue